 Spaceship Earth is the mission statement ride for EPCOT.
 Contained within one of the most impressive man made structures ever built, this 15 minute-long slow moving ride tells the story of human development, from the caves and into the future.
 Or should I say, your future?
 The first half of Spaceship Earth is nothing short of perfect.
 Animatronic heavy with a focus on edutainment is what the original EPCOT Center was all about.
 Spaceship Earth maintains this feel to this day.
 Sadly, the descent was somewhat ruined in the attraction’s last major refurbishment.
 Instead of an emotional, yet hopeful look at the future, we now have screens showing a cute cartoon.
 It’s fun, but doesn’t live up to its former self.
 But with Spaceship Earth, the good far outweighs the bad.
 Let’s hope the long planned refurbishment (that was postponed due to COVID) finally happens soon, and turns Spaceship Earth back into a hopeful beacon of the future.

-My favorite attraction at EPCOT is Test Track, a ride that perfectly blends together the old and new versions of EPCOT.
+For a long time, my favorite attraction at EPCOT was Test Track, a ride that perfectly blends together the old and new versions of EPCOT.
 First and foremost, Test Track is a thrill ride.
 The finale accelerates you up to 65 mph, and the rest of the ride is no slouch either.
 However the educational and design elements to the queue and the ride itself make this a fine example of modern edutainment.
 While I enjoyed the previous, more industrial version of Test Track, I do much prefer the current TRON-esque futuristic feel, which I think fits in far better with the true purpose of EPCOT.

 I hope you all enjoyed this ranking of the attractions at EPCOT.
 If you want to see some more theme park rankings, feel free to check out my other “Ranked” articles listed below: